 Intergenerational Friendship: Marty and Doc.
 Word of God explains that the friendship started when Marty was around 13-14 years old.
 After being told for years that Doc Brown was a dangerous, crackpot, lunatic, he snuck into Doc's lab to see for himself and instead was fascinated by what he saw in there and thought Doc's inventions were cool.
 Doc found him and was happy Marty thought he was "cool and accepted him for what he was".
 Doc then gave Marty a part-time job helping out with experiments, helping in the lab, and feeding Einstein.
 Read for yourself.

-It Runs on Nonsensoleum: It's never really explained how the Mr. Fusion device Doc adds to the DeLorean from 2015 is able to generate the requisite 1.21 gigawatts of energy — not to mention undergo nuclear fusion — using an aluminum can and some other bits of garbage.
+It Runs on Nonsensoleum: It's never really explained how the Mr. Fusion device Doc adds to the DeLorean from 2015 is able to generate the requisite 1.21 gigawatts of energy — not to mention undergo nuclear fusion — using an aluminum can and some other bits of garbage, though it's possibly supposed to be a comic-book style of fusion that turns matter directly into energy.

 Laser-Guided Karma: For all the crap Biff and his family line tries to pull to Doc and Marty throughout the course of the trilogy, there is always a cart of manure placed just at the right moment to deliver Tannen some sweet, sweet justice.

-Look Behind You: Works on most Tannens, although Griff's got some really neat cybernetic implants.
+Look Behind You: Works on most Tannens, although Griff's gang in part 2 has some really neat cybernetic implants.
 He almost seems a bit surprised when he looks back and finds that his hand has caught Marty's fist.
 Also doubles as Schmuck Bait.

 Mad Scientist: Emmett Brown is the poster child for this trope, but only when he's inventing or planning; because of great writing it's just one facet of his character.
 He can also be quite lucid and/or calm.